Sampaguitas/pdb_client/README.md

 * [react](reactjs.org) - The web framework used
 * [redux](https://redux.js.org/) - Predictable container for application state

-This application contains 282 files and 64,720 lines of code.
+This application contains 282 files and 64,720 lines of code (98,162 including back_end).

 ## Contributing